Netherman2440/squads/README.md

 - The backend (FastAPI) can be deployed to any cloud that supports Docker containers (e.g. Google Cloud Run, Railway, Render, Fly.io).
 - The PostgreSQL database can be hosted as a managed service (recommended for production) or as a Docker container (for development).
 - The frontend (Flutter Web) can be hosted on Netlify, Vercel, Firebase Hosting, or any static hosting.
+- **No automated CI/CD pipeline is currently implemented.
+Deployment and migrations are performed manually.**

 ---